cupy/cupy/docs/source/tutorial/gpu.rst

 Understanding NumPy might help utilizing most features of CuPy.
 `See the NumPy documentation for learning it <http://docs.scipy.org/doc/numpy/index.html>`_.

-The main difference of cupy.ndarray from numpy.ndarray is that the content is allocated on the device memory.
+The main difference of :class:`cupy.ndarray` from :class:`numpy.ndarray` is that the content is allocated on the device memory.
 The allocation takes place on the current device by default.
 The current device can be changed by :class:`cupy.cuda.Device` object as follows::